dmitru/personal-blog/content/blog/j2-faster-typescript-experience-in-vscode/index.md

 ## 🙌 That’s it!

-I hope this tip helps you to have a faster TypeScript workflow and to be more efficient and happier when coding (it certainly helped me).
+I hope this tip helps you to have a faster TypeScript workflow and to be more happier at work (it certainly helped me!).

-Please share your own experiences — did it help you to speed up your workflow?